 - Spreading the responsibility.
 Homicides often occur because of the actions of multiple people.
 When the defense shows how others’ behaviors started the incident or caused the fear of peril, less blame is placed on the accused.

-Legal consequences for a homicide can be both criminal and civil.
+Legal consequences for homicide can be both criminal and civil.
 Criminal penalties involve incarceration in a California state prison (loss of freedom) and possible fines, restitution, or other requirements.
 Civil liability includes the possibility of monetary damages.

 As noted above, such cases avoid murder and become voluntary manslaughter in California.
 Punishments are listed in Part 1 of the California Penal Code.
 The relevant statute is section 192(a), which states: